 Signing Up for an Account

-Then you set up a “bank” for each child using the setup wizard.
+The next step is setting up a bank for each child using the setup wizard.
 Then you can do things like set up automatic payments for your child’s allowance, spending allocations for certain items, and more.
 You can follow, for instance, a pre-determined Spend/Save/Give program like the one I use with my daughter.
 Or you can set up allocations in a way that best aligns with your family’s values.
 Once you’re set up, you just monitor the account’s activity.

 Signing up for a prepaid card gives your child real money, so be sure they can keep track of the card.
 Setting up the account is similar, except that you’ll have to decide how to actually fund the prepaid card.
 You can use Visa, MasterCard, American Express, or PayPal.
 Then you can order a card for each of your children.
 The first four cards are free.